ratthachat/deep-rna/README.md

 ## Benchmark Results
-Prediction provided by our tutorial is, as of Feb 2022, provided the highest scores in OpenVaccine's public notebooks (see [Benchmark in this page](https://www.kaggle.com/c/stanford-covid-vaccine/code?competitionId=22111&sortBy=scoreAscending) )
+Prediction provided by our tutorial is, as of Feb 2022, provided the highest scores in OpenVaccine's public notebooks (see [Benchmark in this page](https://www.kaggle.com/c/stanford-covid-vaccine/code?competitionId=22111&sortBy=scoreAscending) ).
+Note that in Kaggle benchmark, techniques such as multi-model and kfolds ensemble are standard)

 ## Quick Start in 4 Steps
 **Step 1.** Clone the repo to your working directory